oladetohun1/PlayWithClasses/README.md

   - make_call(): With this method, we are simply printing out: “Making a phone call”.

   - play_game(): With this method, we are printing out: “Playing Game”

+### Now that we have created the class, it’s time to instantiate the class and invoke the methods

+    p2=Phone()

+    p2.set_color(“blue”)

+    p2.set_cost(100)

+    p2.show_color()

+    p2.show_cost()

+In the code above we started off by

+- instantiating the class Phone: p2=Phone().
+- Once, we have the object, it’s time to go ahead and invoke the methods of the object.
+- By using, p2.set_color(“blue”), we are passing in the value “blue” to the attribute color.
+- Similarly by using, p2.set_cost(100), we are passing in the value 100 to the attribute cost